Abstract.

 key mode of transport in many Indian cities is the Autorickshaw.

-Developed to meet the unique combination of congestion and the
+Developed to meet the unique combination of congestion and

-it is generally known has developed in two specific versions.
+as it is generally known has developed in two specific versions.

 This is a three-wheeled petrol or diesel engine vehicle.
 The